Kalia

 No analysis available

-I looked for terms like deeded parking, owned stall, or parking included in deed and found no such references.
-The public remarks instead describe rental parking and waitlist availability, so deeded parking is not supported.
+I searched for deeded parking, owned stall, or parking included in deed and found no such language.
+Instead, the remarks repeatedly indicate parking is rental/waitlist-based, which argues against deeded parking.

 No analysis available